1. Our Commitment

 employing physical and electronic means such as alarms to protect against unauthorised access to premises.

 You are able to access and update the personal information that we hold about you at any time.
 To access or amend the personal information that Cashel holds about you, you should contact your advisor, or you can email: firstname.lastname@example.org.
-We will endeavour to address your request promptly but in any event within 14 days of receipt.
+We will endeavour to address your request promptly but in any event within 14 days of receipt of the request and the necessary supporting documentation to enable us to identify you correctly.

 We are committed to providing our clients and other parties whose personal information we hold a fair and responsible system for handling privacy issues.
-If you have any concerns with regard to your privacy, please contact our Privacy Officer as outlined below.
-We will seek to address any concerns that you may have through our complaints handling processes, but if you wish to take matters further you may refer your concerns to the Australian Information Commissioner (OAIC) (website www.oaic.gov.au or telephone 1300 363 992).
+If you wish to complain to us about how we handled your personal information you should complain in writing to our Privacy Officer as outlined below.